 To disengage the slide rails from the rear of the rack, remove the retention screw 1 if one is installed, then rotate the latch 2 toward the front of the rack.
-Push the pin 3 in toward the rack, and then lift and push the end of the rail 4 toward the rack. the front of the rack.
+Push the pin 3 in toward the rack, and then lift and push the end of the rail 4 toward from the rack.